Crisis management: Introduction

 Crisis-management methods of a business or an organization are called a crisis-management plan.
 A British Standard BS11200:2014 provides a useful foundation for understanding terminology and frameworks relating to crisis, in this document the focus is on the corporate exposure to risks in particular to the black swan events that result in significant strategic threats to organizations.
 Currently there is work on-going to develop an International standard.

 Crisis management is occasionally referred to as incident management, although several industry specialists such as Peter Power argue that the term "crisis management" is more accurate.

 A crises mindset requires the ability to think of the worst-case scenario while simultaneously suggesting numerous solutions.
 Trial and error is an accepted discipline, as the first line of defense might not work.
 It is necessary to maintain a list of contingency plans and to be always on alert.
 Organizations and individuals should always be prepared with a rapid response plan to emergencies which would require analysis, drills and exercises.

 The credibility and reputation of organizations is heavily influenced by the perception of their responses during crisis situations.
 The organization and communication involved in responding to a crisis in a timely fashion makes for a challenge in businesses.
 There must be open and consistent communication throughout the hierarchy to contribute to a successful crisis-communication process.

 The related terms emergency management and business continuity management focus respectively on the prompt but short lived "first aid" type of response (e.g. putting the fire out) and the longer-term recovery and restoration phases (e.g. moving operations to another site).
 Crisis is also a facet of risk management, although it is probably untrue to say that crisis management represents a failure of risk management, since it will never be possible to totally mitigate the chances of catastrophes' occurring.

+An organizational crisis is described as a rare, high-impact event that jeopardizes the organization's survival.
+It is marked by uncertainty regarding the cause, effects, and solutions, along with the need for rapid decision-making.